daylinmorgan/viv/README.md

 `Viv` is a standalone dependency-free `venv` creator [^1].
-`Viv` helps you ignore silly things like managing temporary or rarely used virtual environments, while still unleashing the full power of python scripting with it's entire ecosystem at your disposal.
+`Viv` helps you ignore silly things like managing temporary or rarely used virtual environments, while still unleashing the full power of Python scripting with its entire ecosystem at your disposal.

 `Viv`'s uncompromising insistence on portability means that it will always:

 1. only use the standard library
 2. never exceed a single script.

-For that reason any usage of the `cli` can be accomplished using a remote copy as seen in the below install command.
+For that reason, any usage of the CLI can be accomplished using a remote copy as seen in the below install command.

 ## Setup